How to Save Energy with Outdoor Holiday Decorations

 The Christmas and end of year holidays should a time of joy, not putting a drain on the wallet or environment.
-Learn how to save energy with outdoor holiday decorations every holiday season with these 7 easy tips that benefit us all the way around.
+Here are 7 ideas to save energy with outdoor holiday decorations every holiday season, which can also give you financial savings yearly while helping the environment.

 This post contains affiliate links.
 My preference is to provide links to companies other than Amazon whenever possible.
 I recognize many people like Amazon, not to mention there are eco-friendly, ethical, and sustainable brands out there who use Amazon.
 I want to support them.
 So, just know you may see multiple links for one option.
 Should you make a purchase through these links, I will receive a small commission at NO additional cost to you.
 See my Disclaimers & Disclosures and Privacy Policy for more information.